 Bronze Star, Purple Heart

 Harold Dick was born in Lakewood, New Jersey, in 1924.
 His father Charles, an Austrian-born immigrant and veteran of the Great War, died when Harold was only three years old.
-Two years later, the widowed Rose met and married Abraham Snedcof, a Russian Jewish carpenter with three daughters from a previous marriage.
-The entire clan moved to Tiffany Street in the Bronx, where Harold attended James Monroe high school.
+Two years later, the widowed Rose married Abraham Snedcof, and Harold gained a stepfather, a stepbrother, and three older stepsisters.
+After spending several years in Linden and Red Bank, New Jersey, the entire clan moved to Tiffany Street in the Bronx, where Harold attended James Monroe high school.